 - Point, Line, Polygon, Multipoint, and Multipatch feature classes

 - Perform attribute and (limited) spatial queries on datasets

 - Spatial queries will be limited to the envelope-intersects operator

-A couple points here.
+A couple of points here.
 First off there is no raster support.
-Second you are totally on your own here.
+Second, you are totally on your own here.
 You have total control over screwing up your geodatabases here.
 Some may want to continue using ArcObjects as it gives you some framework to work within.
-Lastly this is a C++ API, while I don’t see the need for .NET or Java “versions” feel free to continue complaining about Esri ignoring you below.
+Lastly, this is a C++ API, while I don’t see the need for .NET or Java “versions” feel free to continue complaining about Esri ignoring you below.